Heavenly Sword: Film

 A computer generated animated film version was produced by Blockade Entertainment and scripted by writer Todd Farmer.
-The cast includes Anna Torv as Nariko, Alfred Molina as King Bohan and Thomas Jane as Loki.
-The film was released on Blu-ray, DVD and on PlayStation Network on September 2, 2014.
+Anna Torv reprises her role as Nariko, joined by Alfred Molina as King Bohan and Thomas Jane as Loki.
+The film was released on Blu-ray, DVD and on PlayStation Network on 2 September 2014.

 Video game appearances

 Nariko appears as a playable character in PlayStation All-Stars Battle Royale, voiced by Jennifer Hale.
+A stage based on the game was later released as downloadable content.

 Reception

+Commercial

 Heavenly Sword sold over one million copies by May 2008.
 Tameem Antoniades stated in March 2010 that sales were approximately one-and-a-half million but that the developer did not break even.

-The game was praised for its graphics and combat system, while criticism stemmed from the short length of the game and lack of online capabilities.
+Critical

 It received "generally favorable reviews" according to video game review aggregator Metacritic.

 USA Today gave the game nine stars out of ten, saying, "PlayStation 3 fans hungry for more satisfying first-party content from Sony will be satiated with the feverish pace Heavenly Sword provides."
 Digital Spy gave it four stars out of five, saying, "The lavish sword combat system and the awesome presentation are what make this title a worthy buy.
 Sony seems to have created this game as a showcase for the PS3 and forgot about getting the gameplay up to scratch.
 But despite its failings, Heavenly Sword is a great buy for the excellent sword fighting sections and for those who simply want to show their friends just what the PS3 is capable of."
 The New York Times gave it a favorable review, saying, "The scenery is breathtaking, battles can be exciting, and the intelligent, cruel King Bohan — voiced brilliantly by Andy Serkis (...) — is one of the best video game villains ever.
 The game is frustrating because it seems as if it should have been a great game and as if its creators tried to make it a great game, but it managed to be only a pretty good one."
 Maxim gave it a score of six out of ten, saying, "A few of the puzzles are a total bitch, the button-press sequence/finishing moves that the game steals directly from God of War require too much precision, and the sniper sequences wind up being even more tedious than the fighting.
 It's fun for a little while, and very flashy, but in the end, for everything Heavenly Sword does right, it does two more things wrong."
 The A.V.
 Club gave it a C+ and stated that "If Metal Gear Solid and Halo had acting this good, we'd be on to something."
 In Japan, Famitsu gave the game a score of two sevens and two eights, for a total of 30 out of 40.